You can search this SPD section by section or click here to create a single searchable document.

 The Plan has contracted with Aetna to process claims (see Information sources at the front of this SPD for the address and telephone number).

-Before visiting a dentist who is not in the Aetna Dental PPO network, obtain a claim form from Aetna, or Employee Connect, or ExxonMobil Family websites for yourself and/or each eligible family member having work done.
+Before visiting a dentist who is not in the Aetna Dental PPO network, obtain a claim form from Aetna, Employee Connect, or ExxonMobil Family websites for yourself and/or each eligible family member having work done.
 Fill out the form with personal data about yourself or your family member.
 Give the form to the dentist.
 In many cases, the dentist will file the claim for you.
 If the dentist returns the form to you, send it and the dentist's itemized bill to Aetna.
 Keep a copy of the completed form for your records.

 Keep these facts in mind when using a non-network provider: